robbrinkman/TSPEvolutionaryAlgorithmsDemo/README.md

 This is the Evolutionairy Algorithm Demo for the Traveling Salesman Problem that I use to demo the simplicity and power of Evolutionairy Algoritms.

-To run it, just clone this repository by using your favorit git gui or executing
+To run it, just clone this repository by using your favorite git gui or by executing

 ```
 git clone https://github.com/bknopper/TSPEvolutionaryAlgorithmsDemo.git